 This is our number-one method because it’s the fastest and the most convenient way to straighten your hair.
 So, the first step is to wash your hair with a gentle shampoo.

 Use a heavy conditioner that has straightening agents in it.
 Then, comb your hair with a wide-tooth comb and use a heat-protecting balm or spray.

 If you have long or thick hair, use your blow dryer to dry your hair.
 If you have thin hair, you can let it air dry.
 Once dry, take your straightening iron and let it heat up.

 Choose an appropriate temperature – somewhere between 380 and 430 degrees Fahrenheit.
 Don’t go over 430, as it will give you split ends and irreparable damage.

 Section out your hair and take your time working through each strand.
 It’s better to go through a strand slowly, rather than going three times fast.

 Once you’re done, use some repairing oil to make your hair shiny and to protect it.
-We recommend using castor oil – you can see our favorite picks in our article.

 Method #2: Using A Gel

 Some hair gels can help your hair stay straight temporarily if you want it to.
 To pick a good gel that will help you achieve this look, ask your hairdresser for tips.